jdgregson/Hyper-V-Troubleshooting/README.md

 Is it working?
 If not, continue to step 2.

-### Step 2: connect the VM to an external network
-I have encountered numerous situations where the VM refuses to use the default switch until after it is permitted to connect directly to an external network.
-You may be able to get this step to work by using "Not connected" as the VMs network adapter, but I have not had a lot of luck with that.

-  1) Set the VM to use a virtual switch of type "External network"
-  2) Wait 30 seconds
-  3) Set the VM to use the default switch

-Is it working?
-If not, continue to step 3.

-### Step 3: connect the VM to an external network and restart the default switch
+### Step 2: restart the default switch
-This is the same as step 2, but you disable the default switch device in between.

-  1) Set the VM to use a virtual switch of type "External network"
+  1) Set the VM's network adapter to "Not connected"
   2) In "Network connections", disable the device "vEthernet (Default Switch)"
   3) Wait 30 seconds
   4) In "Network connections", enable the device "vEthernet (Default Switch)"
   5) Set the VM to use the default switch

 Is it working?
-If not, continue to step 4.
+If not, try step 2 again, but connect the VM to an external network instead of setting its network adapter to "Not connected".
+Still not working?
+Continue to step 3.

-### Step 4: use another network adapter on the host
+### Step 3: use another network adapter on the host
-If the host is connected to the network via WiFi, turn off WiFi and connect via Ethernet instead, etc.

   1) Disconnect the host from the network
   2) Connect the host to the network using another adapter (e.g. Ethernet if using WiFi before)